 Control and Freedom.

 From our definition of FOSS, anyone is free to edit the code and customize it to his liking.
 This gives people much flexibility to customize their own software and even distribute it if they like.
-A good example of this is the different distributions of Linux flavours.
+A good example of this is the different distributions of Linux flavors.

 Besides, you are not locked into an ecosystem that will only work according to what the creators want it to work.
 A case in point is the Google ecosystem.